toxtli/testweb/index.md

     image: "images/assets/news3.jpg"

 use_inspired_content:
-  - One
-  - Two
+  -

-use_inspired_AI_1: |
+    value: "
-  Use-inspired Artificial intelligence (AI) is often designed to be rapid and effective, since it can do challenging tasks with relative ease.
+      Use-inspired Artificial intelligence (AI) is
+      often designed to be rapid and effective, since it can do challenging tasks with relative ease.
-  There are a multitude of methods via which artificial intelligence may be used to make our lives simpler.
+      There are a multitude of methods via which artificial intelligence may be used to make our lives simpler.hending and reacting to circumstances."
-use_inspired_AI_2: |
+  -
+    value: "
       It may be applied to aid in the decision-making process.
 Artificial intelligence may be advantageous to decision-making since it can deliver more         accurate responses than humans.
 As a technique of making judgments in a more rapid and efficient manner, this is used often in business contexts.

-use_inspired_AI_3: |
+  -
+    value:
       It may be used to improve the overall working environment.
       Artificial intelligence may be used to enhance the working environment since it can offer a more accurate representation of the working environment than humans.
       This is used often in businesses because of its ability to provide a more efficient and productive working environment.
-use_inspired_AI_4: |
+   -
+    value:
       It may be used as a tool to aid the learning process.
       Artificial intelligence may be deployed to aid in the learning process since it may offer a more realistic portrayal of the learning process than humans can.
 Due to its ability to support a more quick and more efficient learning process, this is often used in business contexts.

 human_centric_approach_content:
   -